nodestream-proj/nodestream/docs/docs/guides/creating-your-own-argument-resolver.md

 # Creating An ArgumentResolver

-A `ArgumentResolver` allows you to inline a value into the Pipeline file before the pipeline is initialzed.
+A `ArgumentResolver` allows you to inline a value into the Pipeline file before the pipeline is initialized.
 This can be useful for passing configuration from files, environment, secret stores, and the like.

 For example, assume that have a database password that you would like to retrieve from a secret store, in this case,